 Over the next few weeks, we’re going to preview different units on what could be the 2011 BlueClaws.
-Today’s our third look, the starting pitchers.
-Obviously not everyone on this list will be here (we listed 11), and some will be here in the bullpen, but these are a few of the guys we’ll look for when the spring training games start.
+Today’s our second look, the outfielders.
+Obviously not everyone on this list will be here (we’ve listed seven), but these are a few of the guys we’ll look for when the spring training games start.

 Note: The Road to Lakewood is presented by Viridian Energy.
 Click here for information about how you can “Go Green” and save money on your electric bill.
 It’s fast, it’s easy, and you save, all with Viridian Energy…Power with Purpose.